Holistic Care for Women

 No, I am not a Pelvic Floor Physiotherapist.
 I work closely with local Pelvic Floor Physiotherapists where that care is needed.

-Can I get a rebate from Medicare or my private health insurer?
+Can I get a rebate from my private health insurer?

-Physiotherapy is covered under Private Health Insurance extras cover.
+Physiotherapy is covered under most Private Health Insurance extras cover.
 The amount of your rebate is determined by the level of cover you have so you’ll need to speak to your insurer to find out the details.
+You’ll pay for the full price of the consult and a paid invoice will be sent to you that you can then send to your health insurer for the rebate.